Crimson-Night/MirrorGameSeg/README.md

     exectue segmentation.py, and provide a number 1 - 10, stating which graph you wish to apply the segmentation to.

     Remember: The master is trained only on the first 5 graphs, the rest of them are a wild card.
-    Also, when running the segmentation on a graph, the master is self learning with respects to his own decitions made during the segmentaion process.
+    Also, when running the segmentation on a graph, the master will go thorugh self learning with respects to his own decisions made during the segmentaion process.
     Check results.log to see what you got.